ARE YOU THE “HANUKKAH PARENT” AT YOUR CHILD’S SCHOOL?

 The easiest place to play dreidel is on a flat tray with raised sides (or a jellyroll pan).
 A train table is perfect for a small group of kids to practice spinning at the same time.
 The raised sides prevent the dreidels from skidding to the floor every three seconds.

 GELT: Not so much focus on gelt, please.
 Can we raise a new generation of children who do not automatically link Jews with gold coins?
 A child’s association of Jews and money should not start with the Hanukkah Parent Visit, for heaven’s sake.
 Hand out dreidels, by all means, but think about skipping the gelt.
 The dreidel game can be played with any small token, edible or otherwise.
 Chocolate gelt is a modern American invention, anyway.
-Use paper clips, buttons, small lego pieces, raisins, pretzel sticks and just about anything small and obtainable in multiples.
+Use fluffy pom-poms (oooo, the glittery kind!), buttons, matching lego pieces, raisins, pretzel sticks and just about anything small and obtainable in multiples.
 Avoid nuts (allergies) and watch for choking hazards for young children.
 Kids three and under don’t even need the game or the tokens; they are completely happy (or incredibly frustrated) just to practice spinning.

 PROPS: Raw materials.
 Consider bringing olive oil, a jar of olives, and an oil hanukkah menorah to light.
 This makes the link between Hanukkah and the original story concrete and immediate.
 Many regular menorahs can be adapted for oil.
 It just takes a few drops (use a medicine dropper) and a wick.
 Get new wicks at a craft store or break a couple of Hanukkah candles to bits, pull out the wick and cut to length.
 See my DIY oil menorah post for details.